What is Obstetrics?

-Obstetrics is the area of healthcare in which focus is placed on pregnancy, maternal and fetal health, and childbirth.
+Obstetrics is the area of healthcare in that focuses on pregnancy, maternal and fetal health, and childbirth.
 Whether you wish to become pregnant or are pregnant now, the staff at Grace Obstetrics and Gynecology is here to provide you with the comprehensive care you need in a comfortable, friendly environment.

 When Should I See My Obstetrician?